 b) any person who is former CRH Personnel still in possession of Inside Information; and

 c) family members, such as spouses, minor children, adult family members who share the same household of CRH Personnel, as well as partnerships, trusts, corporations, RRSP’s and similar entities over which any person who is CRH Personnel exercises control or discretion.

-2. Restricted Persons are prohibited from communicating Inside Information about CRH unless: (a) disclosure is in the necessary course of the Corporation’s business and the Restricted Person is properly authorized to make such disclosure, provided that (except in cases of authorized public disclosure) the person receiving such information first enters into a confidentiality agreement in favour of CRH or otherwise owes a duty of confidentiality to the Corporation; (b) disclosure is compelled by judicial process, law, regulation or the rules of any self-regulatory organization with authority over the Corporation; or (c) disclosure is authorized by the Insider Trading Policy Administrator.
+- Restricted Persons are prohibited from communicating Inside Information about CRH unless: (a) disclosure is in the necessary course of the Corporation’s business and the Restricted Person is properly authorized to make such disclosure, provided that (except in cases of authorized public disclosure) the person receiving such information first enters into a confidentiality agreement in favour of CRH or otherwise owes a duty of confidentiality to the Corporation; (b) disclosure is compelled by judicial process, law, regulation or the rules of any self-regulatory organization with authority over the Corporation; or (c) disclosure is authorized by the Insider Trading Policy Administrator.

-3. Restricted Persons with Inside Information about CRH, or counter-parties, where such information is learned in connection with the performance of the applicable CRH Personnel’s duties, are prohibited from trading securities in CRH or the counter-parties until either: (i) the information has been fully disclosed and a reasonable period of time (CRH and the Insider Trading Policy Administrator generally consider that a reasonable period of time should be at least two clear trading days, as interpreted in this Policy) has passed for the information to be widely disseminated; or (ii) such Restricted Person has been informed by the Insider Trading Policy Administrator that the information has ceased to be Inside Information.
-The foregoing does not apply in the case of trades of CRH’s securities pursuant to a pre-existing Automatic Securities Disposition Plan (“ASDP”) or Automatic Securities Purchase Plan (“ASPP”). in compliance with requirements under applicable securities laws and the requirements of this Policy set out below.
+- Restricted Persons with Inside Information about CRH or counter-parties, where such information is learned in connection with the performance of the applicable CRH Personnel’s duties, are prohibited from transacting in securities in CRH or the counter-parties until either: (i) the information has been fully disclosed and a reasonable period of time (CRH and the Insider Trading Policy Administrator generally consider that a reasonable period of time should be at least two clear trading days, as interpreted in this Policy) has passed for the information to be widely disseminated; or (ii) such Restricted Person has been informed by the Insider Trading Policy Administrator that the information has ceased to be Inside Information.
+The foregoing does not apply in the case of trades of CRH’s securities pursuant to a pre-existing Automatic Securities Disposition Plan (“ASDP”) or Automatic Securities Purchase Plan (“ASPP”) in compliance with requirements under applicable securities laws and the requirements of this Policy set out below.
 These prohibitions will generally not apply to transactions made solely between a Restricted Person and the Corporation, such as an exercise of stock options or other equity awards in which no shares are disposed of other than to the Corporation, although the Corporation reserves the right to limit or restrict any such transaction in appropriate circumstances if it is not made pursuant to a standing election.

 a) Any director or officer of the Corporation; or